treolabs/treopim/docs/en/user-guide/product-families.md

 Click the `Save` button to complete the product family attribute creation process or `Cancel` to abort it.

-Please, note that you can link the same attribute to the product family record more than once, but with different scopes (`Global` / `Channel`), and same channel can be used only once:
+Please, note that you can link the same attribute to the product family record more than once, but with different scopes (`Global` / `Channel`), and the same channel can be used only once:

 ![PF attribute scope](../../_assets/product-families/pf-attribute-scope.jpg)

-Please, note that when the attribute is linked to the product family record, it is automatically linked to all [products](./products.md) belonging to the given product family.
+Please, note that when the attribute is linked to the product family record, it is automatically linked to all [products](./products.md#product-attributes) belonging to the given product family.

 When you are trying to link to the product family record the attribute, which is already linked to the product record belonging to the given family, different rules are applied depending on the product attribute scope level: